Alternatives to B Corp Certification - featured image 2.avif

 Alternatives to B Corp Certification

-A B Corporation certification is displayed by businesses to communicate to people that they’re trying to reduce harm across the environment, society, and business.
+A B Corp certification is displayed by businesses to communicate to people that they’re trying to reduce harm across the environment, society, and business.
 It’s a public commitment to “meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose”.
-This certification has been gaining momentum recently, with the number of B Corps growing exponentially – including well-known global brands like Patagonia, Allbirds, The Body Shop, and Organic Basics.

-Apart from the obvious reason of caring for the environment, there are other reasons why a company might choose to get B Corp certified, such as to stand out from their competitors and show buyers that they care.
+Aside from caring for the environment and upholding ethical standards, there are other reasons why a company might choose to get B Corp certified, such as to stand out from competitors and show buyers that they care.
 This might only sometimes be an accurate reflection of real sustainability though, and there are criticisms of the B Corp certification.
 Some feel the impact of B Corps is hard to assess.
 Others say their standards are not legally enforceable and that any regulation changes remain secretive.

 Alternatives to b corp certification - benefits and criticisms advantages and disadvantages